- Why should I make Neuroteach Global a part of my professional development growth plan?

 What kinds of feedback will I receive from Neuroteach Global?

 Research tells us that actionable feedback is critical to learning.
-Neuroteach Global users receive feedback in three different ways.
-First, real-time feedback comes as users answer questions related to student experiences at Dewey High School.
+Neuroteach Global users receive feedback in two ways: first, real-time feedback comes as users answer questions related to student experiences at Dewey High School.
 Second, each micro-course includes two real-world classroom missions; users receive feedback on these missions from master teachers within 72 hours of submission.
-Third, each completed micro-course generates a Performance Report that provides quantitative feedback, helping each individual or cohort pinpoint areas of strong understanding of the Science of Learning, as well as areas that require continued focus.

 What if I want to accelerate my Neuroteach Global experience and finish it early?

 Sorry, but you can’t.
 Our program is intentionally spaced to allow for the crucial processes of letting knowledge settle, forgetting a bit, and being reminded.
-Micro-learning is tremendously helpful for retention; therefore, a one-hour micro-course is delivered in ten chunks of 3-5 minutes each, over four weeks.
+Micro-learning is tremendously helpful for retention; therefore, with a commitment of 10-15 minutes each day, a micro-course can be completed in 3-5 days.

 How might I experience Neuroteach Global with my colleagues?

-- Start every department, division, or faculty meeting by playing one Neuroteach Global course activity
+- Start every department, division, or faculty meeting by experiencing one Neuroteach Global chapter

 - Replace a book study or a summer reading with the novelty of Neuroteach Global, which also leads to CTTL Mind, Brain, and Education Science certification